 We all know that the cost of higher education is steep and getting steeper.
 If you’re not relying solely on student loans or grants and are instead paying some of your own money toward tuition and fees, you may be able to deduct those expenses from your income taxes.
-To do so, you would use IRS Form 8917.
+To do so, you’ll use IRS Form 8917, but only for expenses incurred in tax years 2018, 2019 and 2020.
 A financial advisor could help you optimize your tax strategy for your education goals.

 Who Can Use Form 8917?